JNPRAutomate/srx-pba-stat/README.md

 `op pba-stat trace time` (hidden tracing displaying time spent in various steps)

 # Example output
-The mostly self-explanatory output below is from a synthetic traffic run
+The mostly self-explanatory output below is from a synthetic traffic.
+Conclusion of below could be increase of block size from 128 to 256.
 ```
 > op pba-stat nat-pool pool-1 max-blocks 30000
 ------------------------------